 What is a map?
-How have people seen the world up through history?
+How have people seen the world up throughout history?
 What do maps say about us?

 Along the way, we encounter visionary geographers and heroic explorers along with the unknown heroes of the history of maps.
-A fantastic visual material allows us to immerse ourselves in the history of maps with our own eyes.
+Fantastic visual material allows us to immerse ourselves in the history of maps with our own eyes.

-I will not be the least surprised if the book wins Brageprisen for Nonfiction.
-It will be rightly deserved, because the book is thorough, original, well written and simply beautiful.
+I won’t be the least surprised if the book wins The Brage Prize for Nonfiction.
+It will be rightly deserved, because the book is thorough, original, well-written and simply beautiful.

 …A tour de force with the history of the maps.
 He starts with the very first pictures of the world… and takes on the images of the world, systematically, well written, fun and educational.
 The book is exceptionally well illustrated… An exquisite and distinctive nonfiction book.